loomio/loomio-docs/en/src/user_manual/threads/starting_threads/index.md

 ![](thread_notify_user.png)

-You can also type or paste in a person's email address.
+You can type or paste in a person's email address.
 This is useful to invite a 'guest' to the thread.
 Guests can see the thread and all comments and polls within the thread, however they cannot see any other threads of your group.
 You can remove a guest from a thread.

 If the person is a member of your Loomio group they will receive the notification as usual.

 ![](thread_notify_email.png)

+**Do not notify anyone**

+You can also choose not to notify anyone about your thread.
+If the thread is started in a Loomio group, then all members of the group will be able to see and participate in the thread.
+Members will be alerted that the thread has started through the daily **Catch up summary email** if enabled.

+A Loomio thread offers a way for you to share information and work transparently - to "work out loud".
+By not notifying people you are saving a few emails from their in-box, and members of your group can stay informed of progress of the thread through the 'Catch up summary email' or by signing into Loomio.

 ### Title
 Give your thread a relevant title.
 A thread title is similar to an email subject line.